k-bx/owlcloud/README.md

 ```

 Request hits a Front-End.
 Front-end will act as a proxy which only
-knows prefix of ech microservice's public part of API (starts with
+knows prefix of each microservice's public part of API (starts with
 `/api/`), and proxies request to it.
 It won't try to do any other job.

 Each microservice is a REST app, which has public (`/api/*`) and